 1. Great Smoky Mountains

 As the most visited National Park in the US, the Great Smoky Mountains is hugely popular due to its beautiful and dramatic landscapes and myriad of hiking opportunities.
+It is located in the southeastern part of the United States in both North Carolina and Tennessee.

 This national park spans the Great Smoky Mountains themselves which are in turn part of the Appalachian Mountain Chain.